bradyjcamp/city-explorer/README.md

 - 02-23-2022 6:30pm EST - small bug fix to forecast rendering
 - 02-23-2022 7:30pm EST - edits to parameters to take in lat and lon and new weather data
 - 02-23-2022 8:30pm EST - rendered movie data from movie database
-- 02-24-2022 6:30pm EST - added components for form, map, city data, movies, weather, etc..
+- 02-24-2022 6:30pm EST - added components for form, map, city data, movies, weather